chrislessard/LSM-Tree/README.md

 This is an improved version of the basic_log, supporting some functionality common to SSTables, namely the creation, merging and compaction of segments.
 The interface is as follows:

-Which will provide an interface that is ready to receive the following commands:

 1. store {key} {data} : store the pair (key, value) in the database
 2. get {key} : retrieve the most recent value on disk associated with key
 3. compact_segments : run the compact and merge algorithm on the segments on disk.